tvsirius/concordia_check/README.md

 ### [2 Concordia Demo Scene](2_concordia_demo_scene)

-This milestone is for getting used to Concordia and running a simple demo in it.
+In this milestone we are exploring Concordia and running several demo simulations.
 [Read more...](2_concordia_demo_scene)

 ### [3 Data Collection](3_data_collection)